panCtrlV/bigDataStat-book/sparkr.md

   * In-memory computing

     Spark stores data in memory between operations, as opposed to writing data to disk required by Hadoop.
-This makes iterative computing possible and efficient in Spark
+This makes iterative algorithm and interactive data analysis possible and efficient in Spark

   * Core API (Scala, Python) is general purpose
   * Interactive programming environment